ProjectWarhol/backend/README.md

 # Getting Started

+## setup database

+1. (On windows if using cmd please us `windows powershell cmd`) navigate to the `bin` folder in the postgresql folder.
+2. create a new user `psql -U userName` and enter a `password` when prompted.
+3. Set up a local Database by running `CREATE DATABASE name`.
+   EX.
+(CREATE DATABASE myDatabase)
+4. (optional) you may have to give your account database priviledges using the `GRANT ALL PRIVILEGES` command.
+   EX.
+(GRANT ALL PRIVILEGES ON myDB . * TO 'user'@'localhost';)
-## Install
+## Install and setup the repository

 1. Clone this repository
 2. Install dependencies with `npm install`
-3. Duplicate `.env.example` and rename it to `.env`
+3. Duplicate `.env.example` file and rename it to `.env`
 4. Add enviroment variables to `.env`
+   1. Enter a random `string` variable for the `FOO_COOKIE_SECRET` in order to have session cookie generated
+   2. `DB_DEVELOPMENT_HOST`=localhost
+      `DB_DEVELOPMENT_DATABASE` => the name of the database created for this project `DB_DEVELOPMENT_USERNAME` => the username that has access to the development database `DB_DEVELOPMENT_PASSWORD` => your database user password (note if the password containes numbers, you may have to use single quotes EX. 'password123')
+      `DB_DEVELOPMENT_PORT` => usualy is '5432'
 5. Setup testing and development database
-   1. Run `npm run setup:db` to drop & create a new database, and automatically add the fixtures[]
+   1. Run `npm run setup:db` to drop & create a new database and automatically migrate and seed.
    2. Run `npm run setup:testing` to setup the testing database

-Note: if any issues show up during the database setup please refer to the README file located in the database folder ./db/README.md

 ## Run